CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ## AmBER PHY Health Management

-To show physical layer information, such as the error counters for each lane on a port and <span class="a-tooltip">[SNR](## "Signal-to-Noise Ratio")</span> information for media and host lanes (lane0 through lane7), run the `nv show interface <interface-id> link phy-detail` command.
+To show physical layer information, such as the error counters for each lane on a port and <span class="a-tooltip">[SNR](## "Signal-to-Noise Ratio")</span> information for media and host lanes (lane0 through lane7), run the `nv show interface <interface-id> link phy health` command.

 This command highlights link integrity issues.

 {{%notice note%}}
-The `nv show interface <interface-id> link phy-detail` command shows SNR information for media and host lanes for OSFP 100G per lane capable transceivers on certain switches with the Spectrum-4 ASIC and later.
+The `nv show interface <interface-id> link phy health` command shows SNR information for media and host lanes for OSFP 100G per lane capable transceivers on certain switches with the Spectrum-4 ASIC and later.
 The command does not show SNR information for SFP28 bonus ports.
   - For lanes not in use for the optical cable, the command output shows 0.
   - For copper ports, the command output shows n/a.
 {{%/notice%}}